buketb/heavy_model_volatilityforecast/README.md

 # application_heavy
-An application of Shephard &amp; Sheppard (2010) via highfrequency package of R
+An application of Shephard &amp; Sheppard (2010) via highfrequency package of R.

+Shephard, N. and K. Sheppard (2010).
+Realising the future: forecasting with high frequency based volatility (heavy) models.
+Journal of Applied Econometrics 25, 197-231.

 References: